 If you are planning to study a part time higher education course (Higher National Certificate up to degree level) at a college, university or private training provider and your income is £25,000 a year or less you might qualify for a grant towards your tuition fees.
 The amount depends on the qualification you are studying and the number of credits it is worth.
 Contact your learning provider to find out if they are approved to offer the grant by the Student Awards Agency Scotland (SAAS), or contact Part Time Fee Grant enquiries line on 0300 300 3137.
 You can download an application form from the SAAS website.

 These funds are run by individual institutions on a discretionary basis, so apply directly to your college or university.
 The funds are very limited.
 How much you get depends on your circumstances.

-Please note that in some areas of the country you can now claim Universal Credit, which will replace the following benefits: Jobseeker’s Allowance; Housing Benefit; Working Tax Credit; Child Tax Credit; Employment and Support Allowance; and Income Support.
+For people claiming benefits for the first time, Universal Credit is the one now available.
+This replaces: Jobseeker’s Allowance; Housing Benefit; Working Tax Credit; Child Tax Credit; Employment and Support Allowance; and Income Support.

 The type and level of financial support you are entitled to depends on certain criteria, such as where you live, your income, previous qualifications and level of study.